 For a number of years, programs have been required to collect, analyze, and use data for program improvement purposes as part of the accreditation system.
 This data must have included both candidate assessment and program effectiveness data.
 This expectation continues in the new system.
-The Commission is seeking to enhance transparency, to enhance the use of data in accreditation decisions, and to make the types of data collected be more consistent across http://www.ctc.ca.gov/educator-prep/standards/AdoptedPreparationStandards.pdf programs.
-In 2016-17, the Commission established the infrastructure for the annual data system.
+The Commission is seeking to enhance transparency, to enhance the use of data in accreditation decisions, and to make the types of data collected be more consistent across programs.
+In 2016-17, the Commission established the infrastructure for the annual data system (ADS).
 In addition, staff worked with representatives from educator preparation programs to identify some of the data that will be submitted on an annual basis, including statewide survey data.
-In fall 2017, the Commission is beginning implementation of this system with institutions submitting some limited data such as enrollment and completion data, number and types of pathways offered by the institution, admissions requirements, and candidate demographic information.
+In fall 2017, the Commission began implementation of this system with institutions submitting some limited data such as enrollment and completion data, number and types of pathways offered by the institution, admissions requirements, and candidate demographic information.
 The Commission anticipates building on this information over time to include more outcomes data such as exam pass rates and candidate performance assessment data.